Looking for a New Mexico road trip itinerary that hits the state’s best sights? Read on!

 If you can, time your trip to New Mexico with the world’s largest hot air balloon festival, the Albuquerque International Balloon Fiesta, held each October.
 During the festival, the sky is filled with hundreds of colourful balloons, and there’s a lot going on around the city to keep visitors entertained.

-If you’re not here during the festival, the Albuquerque Balloon Museum will share some of the history of this underrated mode of transport.
+If you’re not here during the festival, the Albuquerque Balloon Museum shares some of the history of this mode of transport.

 Where to stay in Albuquerque